threefoldfoundation/tfchain/erc20/README.md

 ### Deployment

-There are 2 main contracts which need to be deployed: `TokenProxy` and the actual token implementation (`TokenV0`).
-Both contracts can be deployed separatly, but once they are deployed, the address of the `Token` contract needs to be set in the `TokenProxy` contract (via the `upgradeTo` method of this contract).
+There are 2 main contracts which need to be deployed: `Proxy` and the actual token implementation (`TokenV0`).
+The token contract needs to be deployed first, so the `Proxy` constructor can set the initial address of said contract.
+After that, contract upgrades can be done by using the `upgradeTo` method which is inheritted by the actual Token.
 Once the
-`TokenProxy` has been deployed, new owners can also be added to it, who will be allowed to add other owners, change the `Token` contract, and call protected methods on said contract.
+`Proxy` has been deployed, new owners can also be added to it (also via proxied calls to the `Token` contract), who will be allowed to add other owners, change the `Token` contract, and call protected methods on said contract.

 ## Building and deployment